 Hire a local realtor

-A real estate agent can help you find and evaluate legitimate rent-to-own listings, Negotiate the terms of the contract, and offer guidance throughout the process — including helping you avoid scams.
+A real estate agent can help you find and evaluate legitimate rent-to-own listings, negotiate the contract terms, and offer guidance throughout the process — including helping you avoid scams.

-If you're ready to start your rent-to-own journey, Clever can connect you with a top-rated local buyer's agent who can help you find the best listings.
+If you're ready to start your rent-to-own journey, Clever can connect you with a top-rated local buyer's agent to help you find the best listings.
 Don't miss out on this chance to secure your dream home.
 Contact us today to get started!

 Work with a rent-to-own company

-Several local and national real estate companies offer rent-to-own programs, in which they buy the house up front and allow you to rent it from them for a set period of time.
+Several local and national real estate companies offer rent-to-own programs, which buy the house upfront and allow you to rent it from them for a set period.

 However, not all rent-to-own companies are reputable or legitimate, and some programs are deceptively expensive.
 Here are a few well-known companies: